 - 14,000 Sumatran Orangutans

 Those numbers should alarm you.
 By serving as a conservation volunteer in Malaysia and Borneo, you can help turn the tides, and protect important wildlife and ecosystems from further decline.

-But you’ll also learn about yourself when you spend the night in the rainforest, watching as the fireflies come out, listening as bird calls fall silent and frogs and insects crescendo.
+The experience can also be transformative for you.
+You’ll learn about yourself when you spend the night in the rainforest, watching as the fireflies come out, listening as bird calls fall silent and frogs and insects crescendo.
 You’ll challenge yourself and find inner strength when you rappel down a cliff or wade in chest-high pools in dark caves or place your hand in a tiger print in the mud.
 You’ll learn about your own wild and exciting life.

 How Can You Volunteer with Orangutans or Help with Animal Conservation?

-By participating in a wildlife conservation program, you’re preparing yourself for a career in preserving the habitats of plants and animals, working to change attitudes toward nature and helping people imagine humans and wildlife living in peace.
+By participating in a wildlife conservation program, such as a project where you volunteer with orangutans, you’re preparing yourself for a career in preserving the habitats of plants and animals, working to change attitudes toward nature and helping people imagine humans and wildlife living in peace.

 Featured Volunteer Programs in Borneo & Malaysia

 Take a look at some amazing conservation programs offered in Malaysia and Borneo.
 Pick one, or two, or three and embark upon your wildest year yet!

 Volunteering Solutions began in 2007 and has helped more than 17,000 folks volunteer overseas.
 With 150+ projects across 27 countries, Volunteering Solutions has a wide variety of volunteer projects, including programs where you volunteer with orangutans.